hackergrrl/common-readme/readme_tips.md

    function, `num` probably means a `Number`).

-5. Include the JS in **Usage** as a file in your repo called `example.js` -- it's great to have readme code that users can actually run if they clone the repository.
+5. Include the JS in **Usage** as a file in your repo called `example.js` -- it's great to have README code that users can actually run if they clone the repository.

 6. Don't be shy about having additional sections in the README to explain